kostaskougios/StratifiedTennis/README.md

 - package-info.java contains a brief of some packages

 - I didn't apply any security for game id's.
 They are numbers which can be easily guessed.
 (A more secure solution would i.e. be those to be GUID's)

+- domain model classes are immutable and marked as @Immutable